Hira Devi Waiba: Life and music

-Hira Devi Waiba came from a family of musicians from Ambootia Tea Estate near Kurseong and was one in the line of a long generation of Nepali folk singers and musicians.
+Hira Devi Waiba came from a family of musicians from Ambootia Tea Estate near Kurseong in West Bengal and was one in the line of a long generation of Nepali folk singers and musicians.
 She was born to parents Singh Man Singh Waiba (father) and Tshering Dolma (mother).
 She has sung nearly 300 folk songs during her musical career spanning 40 years.
 Her singing career began when she recorded three songs in Kurseong for Radio Nepal in 1966.
 She worked as an announcer at the All India Radio station in Kurseong from 1963 to 1965.

 Waiba's popular songs include Phariya Lyaaidiyechan, Ora Daudi Jaanda and Ramri tah Ramri.
 As a tribute to her father, Waiba had opened the SM Waiba International Music and Dance Academy at her home in Kadamtala, near Siliguri in 2008.

 Death

 Hira Waiba died on 19 January 2011 at the age of 71 years after suffering burn injuries in a fire accident at her home.
 She is survived by two children Navneet Aditya Waiba and Satya Aditya Waiba both of whom are musicians.